 If you haven’t had your garage door serviced in a while, now is a great time!
-Garage door springs can break and this more likely to happen during the colder months.
+Garage door springs can break, especially during the colder months.
 Doors stick, hinges are loose, and seals wear out, indicating it may be time for a garage door service.

 Call an Expert

-It’s always a good idea to have an expert come do a maintenance check, which includes checking the following:
+It’s always a good idea to have an expert come do a maintenance check, which includes:

-- Apply grease (not spray) to the motor rail
+- Applying grease (not spray) to the motor rail

-- Make proper adjustments to the garage door opener
+- Making proper adjustments to the garage door opener

 An expert will also check and do the following during a maintenance service: